 And yet change is possible.
-Native Greenville son, Joseph Vaughn, integrated Furman in 1965 at the peak of the civil rights movement in the South.
+Native Greenville son Joseph Vaughn integrated Furman in 1965 at the peak of the civil rights movement in the South.
 Although his life was cut short at only 45, his story is one that models courage to overcome and break barriers of space, sacrificing his own experience of comfort and belonging to create one for others in the future.
-That sense of full belonging still has not come to Furman, fifty years later, for people of color; a sculpture of Vaughn central to campus could move towards that goal.
+That sense of full belonging for people of color still has not come to Furman, fifty years later.
+A sculpture of Vaughn central to campus could move towards that goal.
 Heading into the library, his presence could help give life to our feelings of vulnerability, courage, and commitment as we take the same step with our education.

 As a student of color, representation matters to me.
 I proposed the Vaughn statue in hopes that Furman's students will challenge themselves to confront this history.
-I am also from Charleston, and hope the momentum from places like Furman can reverberate across the state. -Chelsea McElvey would unsettle them, as well as that Furman would do "nothing," and not make the campus more welcoming to the community's diverse identities and accomplishments.
+I am also from Charleston, and hope the momentum from places like Furman can reverberate across the state. -Chelsea McElvey that would unsettle them, as well as that Furman would do "nothing," and not make the campus more welcoming to the community's diverse identities and accomplishments.
 Our shared space is deeply meaningful. - Claire Whitlinger

-My Qualitative Methods Seminar conducted in-depth interviews with fellow students on their perceptions of the slavery and justice Task Force in the spring of 2018.
-Students expressed concern about landscape changes, both that we'd change something deeply meaningful to them that
+My Qualitative Methods Seminar conducted in-depth interviews with fellow students on their perceptions of the Task Force on Slavery and Justice in the spring of 2018.
+Students expressed concern about landscape changes, both that we'd change something deeply meaningful to them